MAY 31, 2022

 #20 Simplifa

-Simplifa is one of the Germany-based virtual twin companies that structures, optimizes, and manages elevator portfolios on behalf of the owners, and positions itself as a neutral connection between the owner’s representatives and the elevator service companies.
-Each elevator undergoes a technical examination, which is recorded in 360-degree shots to simulate a virtual “elevator twin.”
-If a system breaks down, the maintenance company can make sure that the replacement or repair is done much faster and more precisely.
+Simplify is one of the Germany-based virtual twin companies that structures, optimizes, and manages elevator portfolios on behalf of the owners and positions itself as a neutral connection between the owner’s representatives and the elevator service companies.
+Each elevator undergoes a technical examination, recorded in 360-degree shots to simulate a virtual “elevator twin.”
+If a system breaks down, the maintenance company can use the digital process twin to ensure the replacement or repair is done much faster and more precisely.

 The Future of Digital Twins Technology

 The companies listed above have proven that leveraging integrated digital platform solutions can help firms, enterprises, and industries grow faster and operate smarter.
-Their approach, in combination with IIoT, makes a huge impact on the engineering sector can digitalize industrial businesses, create new learning curves, and foster new approaches and beneficial growth over time.
+Their approach, in combination with IIoT, makes a massive impact on the engineering sector and can digitalize industrial businesses, create new learning curves, and foster new practices and profitable growth over time.

 We’ll continue to watch the industrialization progress of these platforms and solutions.